JaredTMurray/World_Weather_Analysis/README.md

 ### Deliverable 3: Create a Travel Itinerary Map
 To resolve and create the travel itinerary I impporteded the config file through (Import API key, from config import g_key).
 I create a marker layer map with a pop-up marker for each city on the itinerary.
 The cities on the itinerary are
-- Start and End city are Broome
+- Start and End city are Broome, Marker E
-- 1st city is Palmer
+- 1st city is Palmer, Marker B
-- 2nd city is Bethel
+- 2nd city is Bethel, Marker C
-- 3rd city is WestBury,Nassua
+- 3rd city is WestBury,Nassua, Marker D

 The mode of transportation was Driving, to get from one city to another.
 The image below show the code use to set the navagiation from one city to another